SinaedaA/amplicon_mpmi/markdown/command_line.md

 The line that you see written down has the following structure: `username@hostname:location$`.
 The **username** is you (in this case "**INSERT**"), the **hostname** is the system you are logged onto, and the location is where you are in your computer.
 Finally, "$" delimits the end of the prompt.

 When I say "where you are on your computer", that is because you are now basically a 🐟 swimming inside your folders.
 The first place you end up in is your home 🏠.
 This is indicated by the tilde sign `~`, or by `/Users/<name>` (where <name> is replaced with the name of the computer user).
-In case you are unsure of your home directory, there is actually a pre-defined variable that contains that information in the computer, called `HOME`.
+In case you are unsure of your home directory, there is actually a pre-defined **global variable** that contains that information in the computer, called `HOME`.
 To call a variable, you have to precede the variable name (in this case **HOME**) with a `$` sign in the terminal.
+We will come back to variables a little later.

 You can type the following command in your terminal, press <Enter> and see what happens.